preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 Option for Analytics
 ----------------------
 All users that should have permission to see analytics data for the business profile must be added as "Analytics readers". **Note!** That's true for tenant administrators and business profile administrators as well.
-No administrator has automtaic access to analytics.
+No administrator has automatic access to analytics.
+An analytics reader will also be added as a user within Matomo.

 .. image:: permissions-analytics.png